EraldyHq/kubee/docs/bin/kube-x-helm-post-renderer.md

   * does not support formatting the whole document
   * does not support variable renaming
   * no outline (structure)
+  * supports object heritage structure when the parsing has no errors (ie if the object `config` defined as `config = defaults + values`, you will get to the `defaults` property structure in navigation and intellisense)
+  * `Find usage (F7)` is not working
 * The Grafana Json Server in [Vs Code](https://github.com/grafana/vscode-jsonnet) or [Intellij](https://plugins.jetbrains.com/plugin/18752-jsonnet-language-server)
   * navigation works only if the document has no errors
   * supports `jpath` (ie `import namespace/name` can be navigated)
   * supports formatting the whole document
-  * supports variables renaming but not based on AST symbol (meaning that it's just a search and replace of a word by name and you may ends up renaming just text, not symbol if the name is common such as values)
+  * supports variables renaming but not based on AST symbol (meaning that it's just a search and replace of a word by name, and you may ends up renaming just text, not symbol if the name is common such as values)
   * no outline (structure)
+  * does not support object heritage structure (ie the object `config` defined as `config = defaults +values` will not get any intellisense on the `defaults` property)
+  * `Find All References` is not working

+What we do:
+* in Databricks Intellij plugin, we develop
+* in Grafana VsCode plugin, we format the whole file, we navigate `import` statement that uses `Jpath`.

 # KUSTOMIZATION